-Sometimes a car has suffered extensive damage, but doesn't meet the 80% rule to be legally declared salvage.
+Sometimes a car has suffered extensive damage, but it hasn't been damaged enough to be legally declared salvage.
 In that case, a Salvage Rebuildable title may be issued.

 The tricky part begins when you wish to purchase a vehicle that has been rebuilt from salvaged parts.
 This industry has been damaged by too many cases of fraud and dishonesty, so protecting yourself is very important.

 A rebuilt vehicle should always have a notice on the title stating that it is rebuilt.
 The owner will also receive a decal that must be placed on the car, signifying its rebuilt status.

 It's a felony to knowingly misrepresent a rebuilt vehicle to a prospective buyer.
 But unfortunately, it still happens.
 You can protect yourself as a buyer by requesting a title search on the vehicle.